 Leadership Overview

-Dedicated to empowering vulnerable populations, New York Foundling provides critical services to individuals facing poverty, navigating foster care, and engaging with the criminal justice system, driving positive societal change through comprehensive support.
+Dedicated to empowering vulnerable populations, New York Foundling provides critical support services to individuals facing poverty, navigating the foster care system, and involved in the criminal justice system, driving positive societal change through comprehensive care and advocacy.

-Dedicated to empowering vulnerable populations, New York Foundling provides critical services to individuals facing poverty, navigating foster care, and engaging with the criminal justice system, driving positive societal change through comprehensive support.
+Dedicated to empowering vulnerable populations, New York Foundling provides critical support services to individuals facing poverty, navigating the foster care system, and involved in the criminal justice system, driving positive societal change through comprehensive care and advocacy.

 Leadership Roles at New York Foundling